 Pest Identification and Treatment

 Japanese boxwood is one of the more pest-resistant members of this shrub group, but that doesn't make it immune to problems.
 Two pests to look out for are boxwood leafminer and boxwood mites.

 Boxwood leafminer features larvae that feed inside leaves.
 Symptoms include blistering, raised areas and brown tunnel-like markings on leaves.
 In summer, the adult leafminers, which are pale red, flylike insects, lay eggs.

 Control boxwood leafminer by pruning out any affected branches and destroying them as soon as you see signs of larvae, generally in spring.
 This keeps the population down.
 Also keep boxwood leafminers in check by encouraging predatory insects, such as garden spiders.

 Boxwood mites are tiny sap-sucking insects that feed on the undersides of leaves.
-Look under a magnifying glass and you'll see microscopic, tan insects that affect leaves by creating brown flecks or marks on the leaf surfaces.
+Look under a magnifying glass and you'll see tiny, tan insects that affect leaves by creating brown flecks or marks on the leaf surfaces.

 Control boxwood mites by spraying the entire shrub with diluted insecticidal soap.
 Mix 4 teaspoons of concentrated insecticidal soap with 1 quart of water in a spray bottle.
 Shake it up and spray directly on the mites.

-When using insecticidal soaps, keep in mind that while they're less toxic than some chemical pesticides, they are pesticides.
+When using insecticidal soaps, keep in mind that while they're less toxic than some chemical pesticides, they are nonetheless pesticides.
 Wear gloves, long sleeves and eye protection.
 Spray on a windless day and avoid spraying beneficial insects like bees.